 So you’re planning on opening a cryptocurrency (e.g. Bitcoin, Altcoin) exchange

 Bitcoin and other cryptocurrencies have seen a significant value increase in the recent past.
-If you had the foresight to invest in Bitcoin and Ethereum in January this year, you would have made 177% and 4,314% respectively.
-We are beginning to see a trend towards people starting their own cryptocurrency exchanges.
+If you had the foresight to invest in Bitcoin and Ethereum in January 2017, you would have made 177% and 4,314% respectively.
+We have seen a trend towards people starting their own cryptocurrency exchanges.
 If you’re offering or planning to offer a cryptocurrency business or exchange, it would be prudent to seek legal advice.

 You may have already done some research and found that bitcoin is not currently regulated by ASIC as a financial product in Australia.
 But this is not the end of things.
 Depending on the structure of your business, it could be possible that you may require an Australian Financial Services Licence (AFSL).
 Also, you may be providing a designated service, which will require you to comply with the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) (AML/CTF Act).
 And then there’s GST and other issues.